A Chirality-Based Quantum Leap: Chirality and Spin Measurements

-\textbf{ii)} Conversely, it has been shown that enantiomers can be separated by adsorbing them on a ferromagnetic substrate with magnetization perpendicular to the surface.\cite{BanerjeeGhosh2018a} Unambiguous enantioselectivity on a ferromagnetic substrate has been obtained for a variety of chiral molecules and magnetic substrates.
-Namely, while one enantiomer adsorbs faster when the magnetic dipole is pointing up, the other adsorbs faster when the substrate is magnetized in the opposite direction.
+\textbf{ii)} It was shown that enantiomers can be separated by adsorbing them on a ferromagnetic substrate that has a magnetization perpendicular to the surface.\cite{BanerjeeGhosh2018} Unambiguous enantioselectivity on a ferromagnetic substrate was obtained for a variety of chiral molecules and magnetic substrates.
+That is, while one enantiomer adsorbs more rapidly than the other when the magnetic dipole is pointing up, the other adsorbs faster when the substrate is magnetized in the opposite direction.
 The interaction between the chiral molecules and the magnetized substrate is not affected by the magnetic field but by the interaction between the spin- polarized molecule and the spin of the electrons on the substrate.
 As above, the effect is associated with the magnetic-exchange interaction of the spin-polarized molecules with the spin-polarized substrate.
-This phenomenon opens up prospects for a novel and generic approach to enantiomeric separations, which are critically important to the chemical industry.
+This phenomenon creates prospects for generic approaches to enantiomeric separations, which are critically important to the chemical industry.